 And if despite all, we fail?
 Then we fail.
 When Dylan Thomas's father was old, the poet felt the old man, so energetic in his younger days, had given up on life and was just passively waiting to die.
 Saddened and distressed, Thomas cried out to his father

 Do not go gentle into that good night,We do live in a darkening time, a time being marked not by failure to advance but rather by the cold prospect of failure to hold on to the little that has been gained, a time not of standing still but of sliding backwards.
-So yes, we may fail - or at least seem to because true victory (and getting Kamala Harris elected would not be such a victory) is far enough off that we will not be able to see its approach.
+So yes, we may fail - or at least seem to because true victory (and getting Kamala Harris elected would not have been such a victory) is far enough off that we will not be able to see its approach.

 Old age should burn and rave at close of day;